SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 ## Step 2: Display Payment Menu

-Among the operations in the POST `paymentOrders` response, you will find the `view-paymentmenu`.
+Among the operations in the POST `paymentOrders` response, you will find the `view-checkout`.
 This is the one you need to display the purchase module.

 {:.code-view-header}
 **Response**